-I don't homeschool the way Mom did but being homeschooled myself has given me the confidence to enjoy a much more relaxed schedule than I had to follow as a child.
+However, I don't homeschool the way Mom did!
+Being taught at home myself has given me the confidence to enjoy a much more relaxed schedule than I had to follow as a child.

 It's certainly nice when you wake up on Monday morning to have an idea of where your home school is heading!